IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The destination and source addresses are the EUI-64 IEEE 1394 addresses of the destination and source of the packet.
-The packet type is an Ethernet type, in network byte order.
+The packet type is an Ethernet type, in big-endian byte order.

 ## LINKTYPE_BLUETOOTH_BREDR_BB